Mathematics and Statistics Department

 In-Person

 Covers geometric vectors in three dimensions; dot product; cross product; lines and planes; complex numbers; systems of linear equations; matrix algebra; matrix inverse; determinants; Cramer’s rule; introduction to vector spaces; linear independence and bases; rank; linear transformations; orthogonality and applications; Gram-Schmidt algorithm; eigenvalues and eigenvectors.
-Credit will be granted for only one of MATH 223 or MATH 253.
-Cross-listed as ENGR 123.
+Credit will be granted for only one of MATH 223, MATH 253 or ENGR 123.
+Cross-listed as ENGR 223.
 Prerequisites: MATH 122.
 Three credits and two-hour problem session.

 Prob & Stats for Engineers